ASTRIDIA

 Who is ASTRIDIA?

 What defines ASTRIDIA'S character?
-What does ASTRIDIA not want
+What does ASTRIDIA not want to emulate?
+This list showcases

-and underscores what she isn't.
+the goal of ASTRIDIA's personality and underscores what she isn't.

 Preliminary Sketches

 Keeping these keywords in mind, I began to sketch and research various typefaces that fit ASTRIDIA's personality.
 How could rounded ascenders and descenders invite the reader?
-How could angled arms
+How could angled arms and legs showcase the "technical" aspect?
+How can the typeface truly combine and showcase the duality of the natural aspects of plant growth and its technology?

 Final Wordmark